 The course has a large element of in school hands on teaching: The OAKS has excellent working relationships with colleagues at both our lead schools and all other partnership schools, that will contribute to your continuing professional development.

-All schools have enthusiastic and highly qualified subject mentors, who have been trained by us and they are responsible for your learning and development when on placement.
+Support from Subject Experts, Professional Tutors, and OAKS staff: - All schools have enthusiastic and highly qualified subject mentors, who have been trained by us and who are responsible for your learning and development when on placement.

 Course participants are assessed through written academic assignments and portfolios of evidence.
 Throughout your placements you will be assessed against the National Teacher Standards.
 Your final award will be either a Postgraduate Certificate in Education or a Professional Graduate Certificate in Education, the outcome being determined by your performance in your formal academic assignments.